PageSage/page-sage/README.md

 	* `./build_and_run.sh`

-*If you would like to work as a developer on this project, please contact one of the Administrators for this group:
+*If you would like to work as a developer on this project, please open an issue and let us know there*
-	* boxoforanmore,
-	* lupini-beans*

 ---